coltonbh/qcop/README.md

     result.data # All structured data and files from the calculation result.data.files # Any files returned by the calculation result.logs # Logs from the calculation
-    result.pstdout # Shortcut to print out the stdout in human readable format result.provenance # Provenance information about the calculation result.extras # Any extra information not in the schema
+    result.plogs # Shortcut to print out the logs in human readable format result.provenance # Provenance information about the calculation result.extras # Any extra information not in the schema